 National September Memorial and Museum

 The 9/11 Memorial was dedicated on September 11, 2011 in a special ceremony for victims’ families.
 The Memorial opened to the public on September 12, 2011 with the reservation of a visitor pass.
-Reserve a free visitors pass here.
+Reserve a visitors pass here.

 Ground Zero Museum Workshop